10up/safe-redirect-manager/readme.txt

 = 1.6 (??? ??, 2012) =
 * Bulk delete redirects from the Manage Redirects screen
+* wp-cli coverage including subcommands for creating, deleting, and listing redirects, and importing .htaccess files

 = 1.5 (Nov.
 7 2012) =
 * Regular expressions allowed in redirects